shimaore/tough-rate/README.md

 - Records which have a `carrierid` and no `gwid` are replaced with a list of the gateways for that carrierid, up to `try` entries.
 The value of `try` defaults to the number of gateways for that carrier.
 Gateways are selected using weighted round-robin.
 - Records which have a `gwid` are gateways.
 Other records are rejected.
 - Any gateway local to the host receives an additional `local_gateway_priority` (by default 0.5).
-- In the resulting list, gateways are sorted by descending priority.
-Gateways with identical priorities are sorted using weighted round-robin.
+- In the resulting list, gateways are sorted by descending priority if no `weight` field is present.

 Differences with ccnq3:
 - Since the `sip_domain_name` and `groupid` are common to all the rules inside a ruleset, they are not repeated inside the individual `rule` records.